 For high-value purchases, conservators can be consulted to conduct a pre-purchase assessment of condition.
 For instance, they may use a black light to look for signs of prior restoration or structural damage.
 If previous restorations were not done properly, the efforts may have done more harm than good.
 The materials used in the restoration may age at a different rate than the original materials, and, in some instances, the restoration work is irreversible.
 Consulting a conservator prior to a new acquisition can save the client potential headaches and financial loss.

 As the profession is unregulated, it is important to find a qualified and experienced conservator.
 One leading resource is the American Institute for Conservation of Historic and Artistic Works (AIC), the national organization of conservation professionals.
 The AIC publishes guidelines on finding a conservator and provides a “Find a Conservator” tool on their website.

 Whether your client collects for passion, investment, or a combination of the two, a risk manager can help protect against sentimental and financial loss.
 Risk managers provide consultative advice on packing, transit, storage, display, environmental controls, inventory, museum loans, consignment agreements, and more.

 The client’s insurance agent or carrier can and should be an important resource for this role.
-Given the complexity of insuring a fine art collection – no two collections are alike – the insurance company should have a specialty in insuring artwork.
-Look for carriers that have in-house specialists with experience in advising on collection risks, building a tailored insurance program, and identifying potential gaps in coverage.
+Given the complexity of insuring a fine art collection — no two collections are alike — the insurance company your clients work with should have a specialty in insuring artwork.
+Look for carriers that have in-house specialists who have experience in advising on collection risks, building a tailored insurance program, and identifying potential gaps in coverage.